 Your legs are made up of the largest and strongest muscles in the body.
-Getting your legs in shape is not only essential for exercise performance, but also for preventing injuries and making daily life easier.
-You are likely to see some results two to four weeks after starting a leg exercise program.
-However, depending on your starting fitness level it may take three or more months to reach your goal.
+Getting your legs in shape is not only essential for exercise performance, but also for preventing injuries and making daily life easier says the American Council on Exercise.
+Plus, building lean muscle on the leg helps you regulate your body weight and lose weight if you desire.

 During such a program, complete two leg-strengthening workouts each week.
-One workout will focus on the glutes and hamstrings and the second on the quadriceps and calves.
+One workout should focus on the glutes and hamstrings and the second on the quadriceps and calves.
 Space the workouts at least three days apart in your plan, such as hamstrings and glutes on Monday and quadriceps and calves on Thursday.
-Perform aerobic exercise four or five days a week to achieve fat loss, recommends the Physical Activity Guidelines for Americans.
+Perform aerobic exercise for 150 to 300 minutes a week to achieve fat loss, recommends the Physical Activity Guidelines for Americans.

 Month One: Conditioning

 Focus on conditioning and improving muscular endurance during the first month.
 Do two sets of 12 to 15 repetitions of each exercise during the first two weeks of training, then increase to three sets.
 Limit rest periods between sets to 30 to 60 seconds.
 Aim to complete 30 minutes of aerobic exercise four or five days a week.
 Perform aerobic sessions either after your leg workouts or on the days you're not training your legs.

 Focus on increasing muscle mass in the second month by increasing the weight and decreasing the repetitions for each exercise.
 Select a weight at which muscle failure occurs between six and 12 repetitions.
 Perform three sets, resting 60 to 90 seconds between each set.
 Increase the weight when you're able to complete more than 12 repetitions with relative ease.
 Decrease the weight if you cannot complete at least six repetitions.
 Increase the duration of your aerobic exercise by 10 to 15 minutes so you do cardio 40 to 45 minutes five times a week.